3.9.2. Rules for adding attributes to vegetation items

 Volgino

-Natural monument of regional significance Markovskiye Mountains terrain
+Natural monument of regional significance Markovskiye Gory

 ur.
-Markovskiye Mountains
+Markovskiye Gory

-Natural monument Monakhova Krinitsa Wellspring
+Natural monument Monakhova Krinitsa

 Monakhova Krinitsa